jakutis/httpinvoke/readme.markdown

 # Development

-To test for NodeJS functionality run `make test-node`.
+To test for NodeJS functionality run `npm run test-node`.

-To test for web browser functionality run `make test-browser`, copy the URL link that is displayed in console and open it in any web browser.
+To test for web browser functionality run `npm run test-browser`, copy the URL link that is displayed in console and open it in any web browser.

 # License